 Once you have followed these steps, you will have a good strategy in place to recover from your relapse.
 Remember that relapses are common and do not mean you are destined for failure.
 With a good support system, professional help and a will to succeed, you can kick your substance abuse habit once and for all.

 At Cristina Panaccione and Associates we have two locations in the South Hills of Pittsburgh.
 We are currently accepting a limited number of new patients for addiction treatment.
 Check out some of our Coffee with a Counselor videos to learn more about the ways we can help you find recovery!

-Tiffany Song is a cognitive behavioral therapist at heart.
-However, she often incorporate other treatments (exposure, mindfulness, meditation, behavior modification, etc.) to meet her client’s needs.
+Tiffany Song is a cognitive-behavioral therapist at heart.
+However, she often incorporates other treatments (exposure, mindfulness, meditation, behavior modification, etc.) to meet her client’s needs.
 She obtained her Master’s Degree in Social Work from the University of Pittsburgh in 2003.
 And has been a Licensed Clinical Social Worker since 2006.
-In 2011, she completed a 10 month intensive training in Cognitive Behavioral Therapy.
+In 2011, she completed a 10-month intensive training in Cognitive Behavioral Therapy.
 Over the course of her career, she has had the privilege of working with clients of various ages learn new ways of thinking.
 In doing this, they can live the lives that they want to live.